tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/实现云端录制与回放_intl_en.md

 - [iOS](http://doc.qcloudtrtc.com/group__TXVodPlayer__ios.html)
 - [Android](http://doc.qcloudtrtc.com/group__TXVodPlayer__android.html)

-> We recommend that you use the [professional edition](https://intl.cloud.tencent.com/document/product/647/34615) of the TRTC SDK, which is integrated with various features such as superplayer (Player+) and MLVB.
-Thanks to the highly reusable underlying modules, integration with the professional edition has a smaller size than integration with two independent SDKs and can also avoid the problem of symbol duplicate.
+>!
+We recommend you use the [Pro Edition](https://intl.cloud.tencent.com/document/product/647/34615) of the TRTC SDK, which is integrated with various features such as superplayer (Player+) and MLVB.
+Thanks to the highly reusable underlying modules, integration with the Pro Edition has a smaller size than integration with two independent SDKs and can also avoid the problem of symbol duplicate.